 Here is his exact question:

 Is there something that I need to remember when performing the deadlift if I am recovering from a shoulder injury?

 Yes, there is.
 I go through it in this video:

 Let me summarize things that I went through in the video.

 Keys to Remember for the Deadlift and Shoulder Pain

 And yes, there are a couple of things that you need to remember or add to your deadlift technique or cueing scheme.

 What it involves is:

-- making sure your thoracic spine is in a good position
+- Make sure your thoracic spine is in a good position

 - activating your mid traps